bonitasoft/bonita-doc/md/product-versioning.md

 ## Product Versions

-Bonita follows calendar versioning: YYYY.Y:
+Bonita follows calendar versioning: YYYY.:
 * YYYY year of the release
-* Minor version: A minor version is released every six months to improve continuously Bonita.
+* Y is the Minor version.
+A minor version is released every six months to improve continuously Bonita.

 ### Technical Id